5OME-ONE/5OME-ONE.github.io/_posts/Write-Ups/2025-04-30-CTF@CIT_Reverse.md

     return "".join(str2)
 ```

-The next one is the main function, which looked like that after Simplify its math and characters calculation :
+The next one is the main function, which looked like that after simplify its math and characters calculation :

 ```py
 def IllIlllIIllIlIIIIIlI():